 Do we really need this standard of living?
 Do we have to exploit other countries and people for all these luxury and status goods that only fake short-term happiness?
 Is it really worth it?
 Our planet has been groaning for a long time.
 Why did it need such a pandemic so that the home office and the easier to “calm down” finally return to our everyday life?
 Suddenly it works to hold conference calls over the phone.
 Nobody has to fly so urgently from Munich to Düsseldorf to speak three sentences and fly back.

-Climate change, the plastic madness, the garbage islands in our oceans, immense luxury on the one hand and starving children on the other – all follow our living standards.
+Climate change, the plastic madness, the garbage islands in our oceans, immense luxury on the one hand, and starving children on the other – all consequences of our living standards.
 Consequences that mostly the poorest have to pay for, who can’t even do anything for it.
 How can it be that a professional soccer player sitting during a game on the bench earns more money than a whole family in Africa in their whole life?
 And it’s all our fault.
 To a greater or lesser extent.

 But our cohesion is greater than before, many people have moved closer together again.
 Because either they suddenly have to spend more time together in the course of the #stayhome.
 Nurseries, kindergartens and schools were closed and many parents were again confronted with what it actually means to have children.
 To take care of them, to educate them.
 Perhaps here too the recognition for the socially really important professions, the educators, teachers, but above all for the nursing staff, is finally increasing again.
 Professions that have been pleading for help and support for years and that only needed a pandemic to finally be heard.
 In front of the coronavirus, we’re suddenly all the same.
 No matter whether we are big, small, white, black, woman or man.
 It affects everyone.